-“D(aniel) Wilson Online” is the online journalism portfolio for Daniel Wilson, a Sacramento journalist looking for full-time work covering news, general human interest stories or tech/video games.
+“D(aniel) Wilson Online” is the online journalism portfolio for Daniel Wilson, a Sacramento journalist looking for full-time, part-time or freelance work covering news, general human interest stories or tech/video games.

 Who is Daniel Wilson?